 Because when you pedal it, you go as fast as a car.

 No. You pedal as you would an ordinary bicycle; the system boosts your input/effort.
-You never have to pedal the Raht if you don’t want to – it will still function as an electric vehicle.
+You can set the boost level you want to be; minimum boost – harder pedal effort; maximum boost – less pedal effort.
+And you never have to pedal the Hypercycle if you don’t want to – it will still function as an electric vehicle.
 It has a throttle always available on the steering wheel.

-The Raht is a motorcycle with the safety features of a car.
+The Hypercycle is a motorcycle with the safety features of a car.
 Some people are referring to this kind of new class of vehicle as a “Cabin Cycle”, or “Auto Cycle”.
+We call it a “Transcycle”.

 Yes, the first prototype has a 4.5 kWh lithium ion battery pack and electric motor.
-The production model will have a 11kWh battery.
+The production model will have a 14-15kWh battery.

-If you are moving, the motor will eat up any power you make and you will extend your range.
+If you are moving, the motor will eat up any power you create and it will go into extending your range.
 If you are stationary and pedal, you will charge the battery.

 In the prototype, It’s in the rear wheel, it’s a hub motor, 19hp.
-The production model may have the motor mid-mounted with a belt drive.
+The production model may have the motor mid-mounted with a belt, or shaft drive.

 Yes, remember the pedals are not connected to the drivetrain (wheels), so it will go whether you pedal or not.
 Pedaling extends the range of the car.

-In Cyclecar Mode, the pedals respond to pedal input from your legs just like a conventional bike, only multiplied many, many times.
+In Transcycle Mode, the pedals respond to pedal input from your legs just like a conventional bike, only multiplied many, many times.
 Remember, the pedals are not connected to the wheels.
-The computer in the Raht calculates your pedal input, multiplies it and sends the information to the motor controller.
+The computer in the Hypercycle calculates your pedal input, multiplies it and sends the information to the motor controller.
 It’s a” fly by wire” system.
 The amount of boost is completely variable like the volume knob on your stereo.
-In Cyclecar mode, you can tell the system to follow the actual terrain and the pedal resistance will vary according to the geography of where you are actually driving, or you can set it to a pre-programmed profile and again, run it like a machine at the gym.
+In Transcycle mode, you can tell the system to follow the actual terrain and the pedal resistance will vary according to the geography of where you are actually driving, or you can set it to a pre-programmed profile, which brings us to Xmobile mode.